andreasmhallberg/readingnotes/Habash, 2010. Introduction to Arabic Natural Language Processing.md

 - Dots in letters best not called diacritics.
 7

-- 1.6% of words have in "unvowelled" text have a diacritics (Penn Arabic Treebank).
+- 1.6% of words in "unvowelled" text have a diacritics (Penn Arabic Treebank).
 11

 - Hamza is considered a letter, but is often omitted (treated as a diacritic).
 13